Fantasy Mission Force

-Fantasy Mission Force (迷你特攻隊 Pinyin: Min ne te gong-dui) is a 1983 Hong Kong horror action mo lei tau film directed by Kevin Chu and starring Jackie Chan (who got top billing in a supporting role), Brigitte Lin, Jimmy Wang Yu.
+Fantasy Mission Force (迷你特攻隊 Pinyin: Min ni te gong-dui) is a 1983 Hong Kong horror action comedy mo lei tau film directed by Kevin Chu and starring Jackie Chan (who got top billing in a supporting role), Brigitte Lin, and Jimmy Wang Yu.
 Although often marketed as a Jackie Chan film, he only appears in a few scenes.

+The film is set during World War II, though it intentionally uses anachronisms such as 1970s muscle cars.
+Four generals of the Allies of World War II have been captured by Japanese forces.
+A group of misfits are tasked with rescuing the generals in exchange for a reward.
+They have to face cannibalistic Amazons and the jiangshi of a haunted house.